Emilia0309/python-challange/README.md

-This Repo contains the following analysis :
+This Repository contains the following analysis :

 **Budget data analysis with the following **: